googleads/googleads-mobile-flutter/packages/google_mobile_ads/doc/banner_recycling.md

 ### 4. Rendering in `ListView.builder`

-Render the ad inside the `ListView.builder`, providing a placeholder while the ad size resolves:
+Render the ad inside the `ListView.builder`, showing a banner ad every 6 rows (`index % 6 == 0`) and providing a placeholder while the ad size resolves:

 ```dart
   @override